katiewalkerfurniture/katiewalkerfurniture.github.io/_retailers/sittingfirm.md

 Sitting Firm was set up by master-craftsman Dave Green in 1989, and soon gained an enviable international reputation for producing fine quality traditional Windsor chairs.

-[Sitting Firm](http://www.sittingfirm.co.uk "Makers of the Windsor rocker") saw chair-making as a living tradition.
+Sitting Firm saw chair-making as a living tradition.
 They worked with Katie Walker to create an exceptional range of Modern Windsors.
 In this area Sitting Firm have led the way in the current renewal of interest in this traditional British craft; at the same time moving it forward for the 21<sup>st</sup> century.

-Sadly Sitting Firm was closed in 2020 but the pieces made by them are still available direct from Katie Walker Furniture.
+Sadly Sitting Firm was closed in 2020 but the pieces made by them, including the [Windsor Rocker](/work/windsorrocker.html "Rocking chair"), the [Eliza Table](/work/elizatable.html "Round dining table") and the [Traditional chair](/work/traditionalchair.html "Windsor style chair") are still available direct from Katie Walker Furniture.